niki4/py_webapi_wsgi_example/README.md

 # py_webapi_wsgi_example
-Simple example of the wsgi-compatible API written on pure Python
+Simple example of the [wsgi](https://www.python.org/dev/peps/pep-0333/)-compatible API web app written on pure Python.

-It uses uWSGI built-in server to run the script.
+It uses [uWSGI](https://github.com/unbit/uwsgi) built-in server to run the script.
 Of course both the server and the script are for demonstration only and not intended to use in production.